librenms/librenms/doc/Extensions/SNMP-Trap-Handler.md

 To enable snmptrapd to properly parse traps, we will need to add MIBs.

-Edit the file `/etc/systemd/system/snmptrapd.service.d/mibs.conf` and add the following content.
+Make the folder `/etc/systemd/system/snmptrapd.service.d/` and edit the file `/etc/systemd/system/snmptrapd.service.d/mibs.conf` and add the following content.
 You may want to tweak to add vendor directories for devices you care about (in addition to or instead of cisco).

 ```ini
 [Service]